FIVE REASONS TO WORK FOR WESTON COLLEGE

 In 2017 we were awarded The Queen's Anniversary Prize for Higher and Further Education (regarded as the most prestigious award in the education sector), and two years earlier we were named 'College of the Year' and 'Overall Further Education Provider of the Year' in the Times Educational Supplement (Tes) FE Awards.

-We’re also an Investors in People (IIP) ‘Champion’ and have been awarded IIP ‘Gold’ status, which shows our commitment to invest in our staff.
+We’re also an Investors in People (IIP) ‘Champion’ and have been awarded IIP ‘Platinum’ status, which shows our commitment to invest in our staff.

 3. Leadership and growth